DelazJ/QGIS-Documentation/docs/server_manual/getting_started.rst

 selection, feature info, etc..
 Also many plugins are available like authentication or print service, the full list is available in this `repository
 <https://github.com/qwc-services>`_.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |checkbox| image:: /static/common/checkbox.png
-   :width: 1.3em
-.. |symbologyAdd| image:: /static/common/symbologyAdd.png
-   :width: 1.5em